paternity law

 You signed a paternity affidavit at the time of birth.

-Paternity can be presumed by the existence of a Paternity Affidavit often presented to the father at the hospital at the time of the child’s birth.
+The existence of a Paternity Affidavit can presume paternity often presented to the father at the hospital at the time of the child’s birth.

 You Take a DNA Test

-With the advent of DNA paternity testing, a court can now establish parentage in a relatively quick and easy procedure.
-The father can either submit to a paternity test, or a court order can be obtained to compel the ostensible father to take the test.
+With the advent of DNA testing, a court can now establish parentage in a quick and easy procedure.
+The father can either submit to a test, or a court order can be obtained to compel the father to take the test.
 Today’s DNA test results are accurate and nearly indisputable proof of parentage.

 On the flip side:

-A married man is the legally presumed father when a child is conceived during the marriage even if he may not be the biological father of the child.
-This presumption may be rebutted by DNA testing, however most courts require that an attempt to disprove paternity be initiated within a reasonable period of time after the birth of the child.
+A married man is the legally presumed father when a child is conceived during the marriage, even if he may not child’s biological faththee child.
+This presumption may be rebutted by DNA testing.
+However, most courts require that an attempt to disprove paternity be initiated within a reasonable period of time after the birth of the child.

 Related Reading: Establishing Paternity In Oregon